ietf-wg-httpapi/httpapi-privacy/draft-ietf-httpapi-privacy.md

 ## Implement Relevant Protocols

 Clients SHOULD support and query for HTTPS records {{!RFC9460}} when establishing a connection.
-This gives HTTP API servers an opportunit to provide more complete information about capabilities, some of which are security-relevant.
+This gives HTTP API servers an opportunity to provide more complete information about capabilities, some of which are security-relevant.